 All Repairs Guaranteed

-The screen on a MacBook Air (11 or 13-inch) is incredibly thin, which is great.
+The Retina screen on a MacBook Pro (2013 - 2015) is incredibly thin, which is great.
 But if it breaks, there's no way to just change the LCD part or the glass cover.
 It is necessary to replace the entire aluminium top lid of the laptop.
-This can make the repair more expensive than a basic Windows laptop screen repair, but a) the screen on a MacBook Air (11 or 13-inch) is so much better than your average Dell laptop and b) SimplyFixIt is consistently cheaper than Apple for screen repairs.
-The current cost of a MacBook Air (11 or 13-inch) screen repair is £299, but you can split that price into 3 interest-free payments, using Klarna, if that helps.
+This can make the repair more expensive than a basic Windows laptop screen repair, but a) the screen on a MacBook Pro (2013 - 2015) is so much better than your average Dell laptop and b) SimplyFixIt is consistently cheaper than Apple for screen repairs.
+The current cost of a MacBook Pro (2013 - 2015) screen repair is £479, but you can split that price into 3 interest-free payments, using Klarna, if that helps.

-If the battery life on your MacBook Air (11 or 13-inch) isn't as good as it was, you don't have to buy a new computer.
+If the battery life on your MacBook Pro (2013 - 2015) isn't as good as it was, you don't have to buy a new computer.
 You just need a new battery.
 We can replace it with a brand new one and you'll be back to using your computer all day again.
-The current price of a MacBook Air (11 or 13-inch) battery is £129, and it's even cheaper if you get it done at the same time as a screen repair.
+The current price of a MacBook Pro (2013 - 2015) battery is £149, and it's even cheaper if you get it done at the same time as a screen repair.

 How long does a repair take?

-We know how vital your MacBook Air (11 or 13-inch) is to you, so we endeavour to get it back to you as quickly as possible.
+We know how vital your MacBook Pro (2013 - 2015) is to you, so we endeavour to get it back to you as quickly as possible.

 Quality of our Components.